HIV and men who have sex with men: "Down-low" subculture among Black MSM

 Down-low is an African-American slang term specifically used within the African-American community that typically refers to a sexual subculture of Black men who usually identify as heterosexual but actively seek sexual encounters and relations with other men, practice gay cruising, and frequently adopt a specific hip-hop attire during these activities.
 They generally avoid disclosing their same-sex sexual activities, and often have female sexual partner(s), and may be married or single.

+In medical research, the term down-low is used to identify sexual identity-behaviour discordance among men who have sex with men (MSM).
 According to a study published in the Journal of Bisexuality, "[t]he Down Low is a lifestyle predominately practiced by young, urban Black men who have sex with other men and women, yet do not identify as gay or bisexual".

 In this context, "being on the down-low" is more than just men having sex with men in secret, or a variant of closeted homosexuality or bisexuality—it is a sexual identity that is, at least partly, defined by its "cult of masculinity" and its rejection of what is perceived as White American culture (including what is perceived as White American LGBT culture) and terms.
 A 2003 cover story in The New York Times Magazine on the down-low phenomenon explains that the American Black community sees "homosexuality as a white man's perversion."
 It then goes on to describe the down-low subculture as follows:

-The CDC cited three findings that relate to African-American men who operate on the down-low (engage in MSM activity but don't disclose to others):
+The CDC cited three findings that relate to African-American men who operate on the down-low (engage in MSM activity but do not disclose to others):